tarababa/05-PiTimelapseCam/README.md

 webcamMode            = True       # upload file to dropbox always with same name
 webcamImageOnly       = True       # only take small size pic. for upload to dropbox.
 '''

+To disable the timestamp at the top of the image, which is enabled by default, turn off webcamModeAnnotation.
+Again this flag cannot (yet) be set using the user interface and must be altered directly in the code:
+'''
+webcamModeAnnotation  = True       # Annotate image when in webcame mode
+'''